 - abusing authority

 - making plans and asking God to bless them (without seeking God first)

 - thinking you don’t need to grow spiritually or examine yourself because you’re in ministry

 - continuing to minister without “filling up” first

 - using the content of what you are ministering on as your sole “daily bread“

-Recently I found myself in a couple of these pitfalls.
+Recently I found myself in a couple of ministry pitfalls.
 I had just spent the last year and a half reorganizing our On Track children’s class, putting on a conference to cast the new vision, and raising up a talented woman to be the director.
+On top of that, I taught their class every week for over a year.
 Whew!
 After delegating all the responsibilities to her over those last few weeks I felt empty and unfulfilled.

 Do you know what I did?
 I began searching for another ministry outlet immediately.
 In those 18 months, I was used to receiving clear direction from God.
 I enjoyed seeing progress and lives impacted for Jesus.
 Why not keep going?

 But I realized something was wrong.
 I wasn’t being as effective.

 How God Helped Me out of My Ministry Pitfalls